customwrapperoffline/roblox-change-font/README.md

 # Instructions on Mac
 Done on macOS 12 on an Early 2015 MacBook Air (outdated, but still runs Roblox decently)

 The instructions are a little bit different than the one for Windows.
 Make sure you are in the Applications folder, and search for the Roblox app.
-Then right-click on the Roblox app and then click on "placeholder-please-change".
+Then right-click on the Roblox app and then click on "View package contents".
 Go to Contents/content/, and then copy both Source Sans and Gotham fonts to the fonts folder.

 ## Extras
 This is optional.